Aria-Labs-Dev/airwindohhs_godot/docs/ARCHITECTURE.md

 Resources and instances share a fixed-capacity `ParameterState`.
 The game/control thread stores normalized floats in lock-free atomics.
 The audio callback loads one snapshot per block and applies it before processing.
 The state is allocated and initialized before the instance is published; its size and metadata do not change during processing.

 The initial contract intentionally provides block-boundary automation.
-A future sample-accurate automation path should use bounded timestamped queues or AriaEngine scheduling without coupling this addon to AriaEngine's internal C++ classes.

-## Coexistence

-The extension has no AriaEngine or `godot-csound` dependency.
-Communication and routing occur through Godot streams, effects, buses, and control-thread APIs.
-Airwindohhs processors do not replace AriaEngine's eventual final output/limiter contract and are never inserted on Master automatically.